IBM/Kubernetes-container-service-GitLab-sample/docs/deploy-with-docker-on-linuxone.md

 # Install ``python-software-properties``, ``software-properties-common`` and PostgreSQL
 #  There are some warnings (in red) that show up during the build.
 You can hide
 #  them by prefixing each apt-get statement with DEBIAN_FRONTEND=noninteractive
-RUN apt-get update && apt-get install -y python-software-properties software-properties-common postgresql postgresql-client postgresql-contrib
+RUN yum install python-software-properties software-properties-common postgresql postgresql-client postgresql-contrib

 # Note: The official Debian and Ubuntu images automatically ``apt-get clean``
 # after each ``apt-get``